Award Winning Films and Resources for effective relationships & sex education

 Is This What You Want?

 Prompted by statistics showing that pregnant teenage girls or those with babies are more likely to experience domestic abuse, these films use drama and interviews to explore this issue and what constitutes healthy or non-healthy relationships.
 Recommended for KS4, KS5 and youth groups.
-NB: Equally of use to young people who are not parents.

 Topic Areas: Domestic abuse, coercive control, issues of control over friends, family, social media and mobile phones, mental and physical abuse, derogatory language, sexual pressure, and teenage parents.